hmail/H-Mail/readme.md

      'recipient: 'someone#example.com'}

 #### Response
-If the mail was accpeted, the server reponses with HTTP 201 Created:
+If the mail was accpeted, the server reponses with a simple HTTP 201 Created:

     HTTP 201

+    {'protocol': 0.1}

 In case of an error, the server uses one of the following: